kishansutariya23/one-neuron_assignments/Full Stack Data Analytics/Assignments/readme.md

-## This Repository contains the Assignments which is part of Full Stack Data Analytics Course.
+## This Repository contains the Assignments which is part of Pre-recorded videos of Full Stack Data Analytics Course.
-### Course Duration: 66h 58m 11s
+### Course Duration: approx. 66h 58m 11s